How AI Marking Actually Works: A Teacher's Guide

 Key Takeaway:

 Modern AI marking isn't just "spell check on steroids."
-It uses **Large Language Models (LLMs)**—the same technology behind tools like ChatGPT—to read, understand, and analyze student work against your specific rubric, just as a human assessor would.
+It uses **Large Language Models (LLMs)**—the same technology behind tools like ChatGPT—to read, understand, and analyse student work against your specific rubric, just as a human assessor would.

 1. The "Brain": Large Language Models (LLMs)